 Offer free shipping.

 To stay competitive in the e-commerce market, you will need to offer great shipping options for customers.
 Really, you need to offer free shipping, because customers are expecting it more and more.
 However, you may not need to offer free shipping for everything.
 Many businesses find it best to charge a reasonable shipping fee on orders under a certain amount (like $50) and include free shipping for orders over that amount.

 Excellent customer service is a fundamental offering that every business should provide without hesitation.
 Unfortunately, this is not always the case.
 The good news is, however, that the better your customer service, the more loyal your client base.
 Something as simple as responding quickly to online queries creates trust and can set you far apart from the competition.
 Remember, it is easy to lure customers in with low prices but keeping them is a much more difficult – and more important – task.

 The benefits of opening an e-commerce store abound, but it’s important to approach it the right way.
 Be sure to learn about the world of e-commerce, protect your business and customer’s data, look into dropshipping, choose the ideal domain and platform that fits your company’s strategy, set up a payroll system, and figure out ways to show that you are the better choice given the competition.
-There are many other aspects of starting and running an online store, but implementing these tips will help you get a solid start.
+There are many other aspects of starting and running an online store, but implementing these tips and others will help you get a solid start.

 Handle your recurring billing like a pro with flexible subscription payment software from PayWhirl.